BradleyA/markit/SECURITY.md

 In your report please include:

- * In email subject in all caps; - SECURITY INCIDENT - ACTION REQUESTED -
+ * In email subject line enter in all caps; - SECURITY INCIDENT - ACTION REQUESTED -

  * A brief description of the type of vulnerability.